stlouis-mo-developers/cmsinreact/README.md

 #### How do you diplay multiple nested HTML elements in JSX?
 - Multiple nested HTML elements must be wrapped in ONE top level element for a valid JSX expression.
-- In the tutorial below, there is one top-level / containing HTML
+- In the tutorial below, there is one top-level / containing `DIV` HTML tag
 ```
 <code>
 export function App() {